On causes and treatments of lack of natural production of saliva

 - Alcohol and nicotine both "help" to dry out your mouth.

-- Chemotherapy or radiation treatment1 to the neck/head area, incl. dental x-rays5
+- Radiation treatment to the neck/head area, incl. dental x-rays

 - Medical conditions